The rotator cuff muscles: supraspinatus

 - Supra is similar to the word superior and means above.

-- Spinatus refers to the spine of the scapula – that’s the ridge on the scapula that is almost horizontal.
+- Spinatus refers to the spine of the scapula, which is the ridge on the scapula that is almost horizontal.

 Where does the supraspinatus muscle attach?